Trebor-Huang/model/examples.typ

 ==== Church 原理

-=== 非直谓宇宙
+=== 非直谓宇宙 <sec:impredicative-universe>

+(Move to introduction??)

+- General theory of impredicative universes
+  - Proposition as elements of `Prop`, compare with HoTT
+  - Choice and Diaconescu's theorem (Appendix?)
+- The universe structure of CoC, CIC and pCIC
+- Girard's paradox
+- Inductive types, large elimination
+  - Berardi's paradox

+Figure out where to put these:
+- Proof irrelevant model of Prop
+  - Tricky a priori, if $"Prop" : "Set"$ ($V_1$ is not small)
+  - Easy in Coquand hierarchies, mark variables by sort, but cumulativity won't hold, i.e. $(Pi_"Prop" A B)' != Pi_"Set" A' B'$
+  - Easy if Prop is not a universe, Pi and Forall separated
-- Discuss why large elimination is not possible
+- Proof relevant model of Prop, allowing large elimination
-- Impredicative universe valued choice?
+  - Mention $Lambda$-sets here or below?

 == 操作语义与模型

 == 语法翻译

-syntactic version of the exception model
+- syntactic version of the exception model/labelled function model
+- injectivity of type constructors via labels

 == 语法性质的证明